apache/aurora/docs/operations/installation.md

 ## Installing Mesos
-Mesos uses a single package for the Mesos master and slave.
+Mesos uses a single package for the Mesos master and agent.
 As a result, the package dependencies are identical for both.

 ### Mesos on Ubuntu Trusty